postmanlabs/labs-docs/src/pages/docs/sending-requests/responses.md

 <!-- TODO: screenshot -->

-### Hiding security issues during API testing
+### Hiding security issues

-To turn a warning off for the current request:
+To turn a warning off for the current API response:

 1. Select **Hide warning**.
 1. Choose a reason for hiding it, then select **Hide**.

-This will turn the warning off for all members of your team, but only for this request.
+This will turn the warning off for all members of your team, but only for this response.

 > To turn a warning off globally for your team, you can [configure your API Security rules](/docs/api-governance/configuring-api-security-rules/) (available for [Enterprise teams only](https://www.postman.com/pricing/)).